The Risks of Having a Great Social Media Profile

 How much information could I pull together about you (full name, title, mobile number, email address) and your company from online sites?
 The more details that can be put together, the easier it is for someone with malicious intent to make you their online target.

 Be Mindful About What Information You Share Online

 Start by reviewing what information you can find about yourself and your company online.
 Could it open the door to an attack?
 Details such as your name, title and email address; your company name, names of senior management, titles, departments, etc; and customer details?
 If there is anything that you do not want a potential scammer to gather, do not post it.

 Act now to have not just a great but, most importantly, safe social media profile by removing overly detailed or sensitive information.
-Also make sure that you’ve configured privacy settings on your social media accounts to limit what others can see.
-And encourage your colleagues to be careful with personal information they choose to share online.
+Also, make sure that you’ve configured privacy settings on your social media accounts to limit what others can see.
+And encourage your colleagues to be careful with the personal information they choose to share online.